 The frame of the bike is together but you need to put it on the base and add the flywheel, pedals and more to complete the job – I guess this helps with shipping and because it is a commercial bike they expect it to be installed in gyms.

 It seems most people find it a straightforward job to put together with the weight being the most difficult part.
 Time to complete for most is between 1 and 2 hours.

 This is the same console as you get with the M3 Plus.

 Length 49 ins

 Flywheel Weight 8 lbs

 Max User Weight 300 lbs

 It doesn’t come with much in the way of accessories.
 It does include a water bottle holder that is at the bottom of the frame.
 The bottle is held in place by gravity which makes it easy to get the bottle and return.

 The water bottle position is in a handy place to get to.
 But there are a couple of issues as it is an area that can get a lot sweat and you may kick it as you dismount the bike.

-Console doesn’t store or can’t be upload data from workouts
+- Console doesn’t store or can’t upload data from workouts